CindyX0/CS506Final_Project/README.md

 My visualizations for correlated features are not yet complete, nor do they explore as many categories as I would like.
 Below are the current visualizations and the methods used to create them:
 1.Mean of Emotional Self-Rated Health over the past 24 hours vs. Mean Physical Self-Rated Health over the past 24 hours (Bar Chart)

-2.Relationship Satisfaction across Different Stress Variables (Stress Friends, Stress Family, Stress Spouse, Stress Work, Stress Finances) – A separate box plot for each variable.
+2. Relationship Satisfaction across Different Stress Variables (Stress Friends, Stress Family, Stress Spouse, Stress Work, Stress Finances) – A separate box plot for each variable.
 I also created a grouped bar chart to present similar information differently.
 I wanted to experiment with different ways of representing the same data to find the most easily understandable format.

 3.Line Graph of Average Relationship Satisfaction by These Behaviors: spouse listens, relationship happiness, feeling like you can confide in a partner, relationship rewarding, and respondent feeling like their spouse loves and cares.